 - Each state will be required to allow for the study of nutrition and holistic options, along with non-drug approaches for recovery from trauma in a juvenile correctional facility.

-- Each state will allow professionals who are well-versed in their respective arts and sciences to practice individualized medicine without fear of reprisal from state medical boards.
+- Each state will allow professionals who are well-versed in their respective arts and sciences to safely practice individualized medicine for mental health conditions without fear of reprisal from state medical boards.

 - These topics are due top priority at the annual meeting of Governors.